 Originating in Japan, Japanese quince has been introduced and cultivated in many locations throughout the world, including the United States.
 Popular for its showy early spring flowers, this species is a low-growing deciduous shrub that is easy to care for.
 It is also favored for use as a bonsai plant, particularly in Japan.

 The botanical name for Japanese quince is Chaenomeles japonica.
-The genus name Chaenomeles is the Greek word for ‘split apple’ a reference to the flower produced by these plants, as well as the apple-shaped fruit.
-The species name of japonica is the Latin word for Japanese.
+The genus name Chaenomeles is the Greek word for "split apple" a reference to the flower produced by these plants, as well as the apple-shaped fruit.
+The species name "japonica" is the Latin word for Japanese.

-Japanese quince is recommended for USDA zones five through nine.
+Japanese quince is recommended for USDA hardiness zones 5 through 9.

 This shrub typically grows 2 to 3 feet in height and will spread to as much as 6 feet across.
-Growth is dense and bushy.
+Its growth is dense and bushy.

 Japanese quince will tolerate partial shade but will produce the most blossoms if planted in full sun.

-The Japanese quince produces tangled thorny branches that are gray-brown in color.
+The Japanese quince produces tangled thorny branches that are gray-brown.
 The leaves are dark green and coarsely-toothed, growing 1 to 2 inches in length.
-In winter the leaves wither and usually fall off, although dried leaves may cling to the branches throughout the winter.
+In winter, the leaves wither and usually fall off, although dried leaves may cling to the branches throughout the winter.

-In March the blossoms burst forth from buds that have developed on the bare branches during the late winter.
+In March, the blossoms burst forth from buds that have developed on the bare branches during the late winter.
 The flowers are composed of five petals with white stamens in the center.
-They are typically a brilliant orange-red but may be pink or even creamy white in color.
-It isn't until after blossoming that new leaves are produced.
+They are typically a brilliant orange-red but may be pink or even creamy white.
+It is not until after blossoming that new leaves are produced.

-In the autumn, small apple shaped fruits come forth.
+In the autumn, the tree bears small apple-shaped fruits.
 The fruit is green to yellow and very hard, making it difficult to eat in the raw state.
 Fruit that has been cooked or softened by a frost can be eaten.
-More often, the fruit is used to create jelly, preserves or combined with apples to make a pie.
+More often, the fruit is used to create jelly, preserves, or combined with apples to make a pie.

 Japanese quince is well suited for use as a low hedge or barrier plant.
-They can be trained to grow on a trellis or espaliered to a wall.
+It can be trained to grow on a trellis or espaliered, which is grown along a wall or frame.
 Garden borders or specimen planting are another possible use for this species.

 In winter, branches with formed flower buds may be cut and taken indoors to force blooming.
 This makes for an attractive winter floral arrangement.

-Japanese quince is prone to fungal leaf spot, particularly during wetter than usual spring.
+Japanese quince is prone to fungal leaf spot, particularly during a springtime that is wetter than usual.
 New growth is susceptible to aphids.
 Scale and mites are sometimes a problem.